Venezuela: Maduro’s third re-election

 It mentions that Maduro is “accused of a shameless and fraudulent power-grab” and calls his re-election last year an “alleged theft”.

-The Guardian highlights that key regional leaders and former allies of Maduro on the centre-left from Brazil and Colombia missed the inauguration, reflecting their disapproval of the election process.
+It notes that key regional leaders and former allies of Maduro on the centre-left from Brazil and Colombia missed the inauguration, reflecting their disapproval of the election process.

 The Guardian focuses on critical international reactions.